Jiangnan Examination Hall

 The Jiangnan Examination Hall (江南贡院 (江南貢院, Jiāngnán Gòngyuàn), Jiangnan Gongyuan), near the Confucius temple, is located in the southern part of Nanjing, Jiangsu Province, China.
 It is the largest examination hall for imperial examination in ancient China.
+It now houses the Imperial Examination Museum.

 History

-Jiangnan Examination Hall (Jiangnan Gongyuan) was first built in the 4th year of the Xiaozong reign (Qiandao era) of the Southern Song (1168).
+The Jiangnan Examination Hall (Jiangnan Gongyuan) was first built in the 4th year of Emperor Xiaozong's reign (Qiandao era) of the Southern Song (1168).
 Nanjing was made capital in the Ming dynasty.
-Jiangnan Examination Hall was used as the examination hall for both the provincial level examination (juren) of Jiangsu Province as well as Anhui Province and metropolitan examination (jinshi).
+The Jiangnan Examination Hall was used as the examination hall for both the provincial level examination (juren) of Jiangsu Province as well as Anhui Province and metropolitan examination (jinshi).
 After the capital was moved to Beijing in the Yongle period, the formal capital became Nanjing Had.
 Jiangnan Examination Hall was heavily expanded with more than 20,000 buildings.
 In the early Qing dynasty, Nanjing was the capital of Jiangnan province, so the Examination Hall continued to use the name of Jiangnan Examination Hall.

 Examination

-In the Qing dynasty, the imperial examination included 112 subjects in all; there were, in total, 58 examinees from Jiangnan Province (includes Jiangsu, Anhui, Shanghai today) who passed the provincial imperial examination held in the Jiangnan Examination Hall and then became the Number One Scholar in the final imperial examination.
-And those 58 examinees of which 49 were from Jiangsu and 9 were from Anhui took up 51.78% of the total number of the Number One Scholar of the national level.
+During the Qing dynasty, the imperial examination included 112 subjects.
+There were a total of 58 examinees from the Jiangnan Province (which includes Jiangsu, Anhui, Shanghai today) who passed the provincial imperial examination held in the Jiangnan Examination Hall.
+They then became a Number One Scholar in the final imperial examination.
+These 58 examinees, 49 from Jiangsu and 9 from Anhui, consisted of c.52% of the Number One Scholars at national level.

-Around the Examination Hall there are two enclosures surrounded with walls full of thorns.
-They were designed to avoid cheating, and called "Thorns Wall".
+Within the Examination Hall, there were two enclosures surrounded by walls full of thorns.
+These were designed to avoid cheating and were known as the "Thorns Wall".